 Corrections: Despite my best efforts, my notes occasionally have mistakes in them.
-This will no doubt be especially true this semester, as this is my first time teaching this course.
 If you spot a mistake, I very much want you to let me know about it so that I can correct it.
 I will award 1 bonus point (to be added to your homework total) for pointing out a typographical error and three bonus points for an error in content.
 Corrections will be made to the online version of the notes and announced on the course home page.